 Import a single index of an OS upgrade package

-When importing an OS upgrade package, you can Extract a specific image index from install.wim file of selected upgrade package.
-This behavior is similar as with OS images, except it overwrites the existing install.wim in the OS upgrade package.
-It extracts the image index to a temporary location, and then moves it into the original source directory.
+When you import an OS upgrade package, you can use the Extract a specific image index from install.wim file of selected upgrade package option.
+This behavior is similar as with OS images, except that it overwrites the existing install.wim in the OS upgrade package.
+It extracts the image index to a temporary location and then moves it into the original source directory.

 For more information, see Manage OS upgrade packages.

 Output the results of a Run Command Line step to a variable during a task sequence

 The Run Command Line step now includes an Output to task sequence variable option.
 When you enable this option, the task sequence saves the output from the command to a custom task sequence variable that you specify.

 For more information, see Run Command Line.

 This release includes the following improvements to the task sequence debugger:

 - Use the new task sequence variable TSDebugOnError to automatically start the debugger when the task sequence returns an error.

 - If you create a breakpoint in the debugger and then the task sequence restarts the computer, the debugger keeps the breakpoints after restart.